The Misconception: People who riot and loot are scum who were just looking for an excuse to steal and be violent.

-If you want to promote deindividuation for a good cause either in the analog world or a digital one, help people in your group feel safe from judgment and provide prosocial cues.
+If you want to promote deindividuation for a good cause either in the analog world or a digital one, or prevent a crowd from becoming fearful and reactionary, help people in your group feel safe from judgment and provide prosocial cues.
 If instead you want to discourage deindividuation in yourself and others, you must eliminate anonymity and avoid dehumanizing labels.
 The more you feel personal accountability, the more restraint you will show.

 If nothing else, remember if you want to throw a badass party where inhibitions fade and hijinks ensue, turn down the lights, turn up the music and, if appropriate, wear costumes.

 I wrote a whole book full of articles like this one: You Are Now Less Dumb – Get it now!

 Amazon | B&N | BAM | Indiebound | iTunes